 5. Attend a Ranger-led Program

 Every day in the park, families will discover numerous educational programs for visitors of all ages, including the one at the Alpine Visitor’s Center.
 Kids age 12 and under can enroll in the Junior Ranger Program to complete activities about park preservation and its environment.
 Check the park’s newspaper for current listings.
 If you are camping in the park, attend an evening program at your campground!

 6. Where to Stay at Rocky Mountain National Park

 This is where you’ll need to do your homework as all accommodations (camping, hotels, lodging) fill up fast in and around the park, especially during the summer.
 Be sure to check your Moon Rocky Mountain National Park guide for tips.

 Want to camp?
 Choose from five drive-in campsites and over 200 backcountry campsites (permits required for overnight stays).

-My favorite places include the family friendly YMCA of the Rockies at either Estes Park Center (where my granddaughter caught her first fish) or the yurts at Snow Mountain Ranch (near Granby).
+My favorite places include the family-friendly YMCA of the Rockies at either Estes Park Center (where my granddaughter caught her first fish) or the yurts at the YMCA Snow Mountain Ranch (near Granby).

 7. Visit the towns of Estes Park and Grand Lake